Webhooks.

 return JSON.parse(body);

-Webhook delivery can send the same event twice — for example, if your server took 14 seconds to respond.
-Use the event id as your dedup key; storing processed event IDs for 30 days is sufficient.
+Webhook delivery can send the same event twice — for example, if your server took 16 seconds to respond.
+Each event has a stable id (prefixed evt_) — use it as your dedup key.
+Storing processed event IDs for 30 days is sufficient.